 Day 8 – Travel to Nusa Lembongan

-Located less than 45 minutes from Bali, Nusa Lembongan is the perfect definition of remote beach paradise.
-Don’t be fooled by its small size, Nusa Lembongan packs quite a bit in terms of attractions and it’s the perfect base to explore the neighboring islands of Nusa Ceningan and Nusa Penida!
+Located less than 45 minutes from Bali, Nusa Lembongan is the perfect definition of a remote beach paradise.
+Don’t be fooled by its small size, Nusa Lembongan packs quite a bit in terms of attractions and it’s the perfect place to base yourself if you want to explore the neighboring islands of Nusa Ceningan and Nusa Penida!

-Expect pristine beaches, scenic lookout points, mangrove forests, tide pools and epic blowholes on Nusa Lembongan!
+Expect pristine beaches, scenic lookout points, mangrove forests, tide pools, and epic blowholes on Nusa Lembongan!
+There’s absolutely no way you can skip Nusa Lembongan if you’re spending 2 weeks in Bali!

 To get to Nusa Lembongan, take a taxi from Ubud to Sanur (IDR 300k or US$ 21.45) followed by a fast boat (IDR 500k or US$ 35.80).
 I recommend booking with Rocky Fast Cruise since they are very reliable and offer free transfers from different areas in Bali and to your accommodation on Nusa Lembongan as well.